 Not entirely separate content.
 But different formatting.
 Add FAQ sections to existing pages.
 Write concise, direct answers to common questions.
 Ensure your content sounds natural when read aloud.
 If your text sounds robotic read aloud, it won't perform well as a voice answer.

-Want content optimized for both traditional and voice search? theStacc publishes 30 SEO-optimized articles to your site every month.
-Automatically.
-Start for $1 →
+Want content optimized for both traditional and voice search? theStacc plans, writes, and publishes SEO articles straight to your CMS on the cadence your plan sets.
+Sign up for free →

 Sources